Simple commodity production: Early settler colonies

 A society which literally consisted only of simple commodity producers has never existed, and Friedrich Engels never claimed that either.
 No serious Marxian scholar has ever claimed that such a society really existed, although there were plenty agricultural regions where the vast majority of the economically active population consisted of independent farmers.
-However, at the dawn of the bourgeois epoch of history, many of the initial colonial settlements in foreign lands consisted largely of self-employed producers, who farmed their own land or worked as artisans, tradesmen and craftsmen (for example, settler colonies in North America, Argentina, South Africa, Australia and New Zealand - this aspect is disregarded totally by Christopher J. Arthur).
-In these settler colonies, initially there existed no class of landowners who owned most of the land.
+However, at the dawn of the bourgeois epoch of history, many of the initial colonial settlements in foreign lands consisted largely of self-employed producers, who farmed their own land, or worked as artisans and tradesmen (for example, settler colonies in North America, Argentina, South Africa, Australia and New Zealand - this aspect is disregarded totally by Christopher J. Arthur).
+In these settler colonies, initially a class of landowners who owned most of the land and extracted rent from tenant farmers did not exist.
 Marx was well aware of this, and he remarked wrily that in the colonies "the capitalist regime constantly comes up against the obstacle presented by the producer, who, as owner of his own conditions of labour, employs that labour to enrich himself instead of the capitalist".).
 In his discussion of colonization in Capital, Vol. 1, Marx illustrates the colonial labour problem with an anecdote about an English entrepreneur who decided to emigrate to Australia:

 "A Mr Peel, Mr Wakefield complains, took with him from England to the Swan River district of Western Australia means of subsistence and of production to the amount of £50,000.
 This Mr Peel even had the foresight to bring besides, 3,000 persons of the working class, men, women and children.
 Once he arrived at his destination, Mr Peel was left without a servant to make his bed or fetch him water from the river.
 Unhappy Mr Peel, who provided for everything except the export of English relations of production to Swan River!".